TelecomsXChangeAPi/OpenTextShield/CONTRIBUTING.md

 ---

-Thank you for your interest in contributing to Open Text Shield!
+Thank you for your interest in contributing to Open Text Shield (OTS)!
 Your involvement helps make this project better for everyone.